maryiasa/Empik/README.md

 ```bash
 docker run -d -p 8082:8080 empik:1.0
 ```
-Check if container has been run and find the container ID
+Check if the container has been run and find the container ID
 ```bash
 docker ps
 ```